 DRAFT 2045 Metropolitan Transportation Plan

-Comments can be submitted through the online comment form, email to Bonnie Parker, phone 919-996-4403, in-person during normal business hours at the CAMPO Administrative offices, or by speaking at the Executive Board Meeting on December 13th or January 17th (421 Fayetteville Street, Suite 203, Raleigh).
+Comments can be submitted through the online comment form, email to Bonnie Parker, phone 919-996-4403, in-person during normal business hours at the CAMPO Administrative offices, or by speaking at the Executive Board Meeting on February 21, 2018 (421 Fayetteville Street, Suite 203, Raleigh).

 The Capital Area MPO and the Durham Chapel-Hill Carrboro (DCHC) MPO are coordinating to develop the 2045 Metropolitan Transportation Plan (MTP) for the Triangle region.
 The MTP is the long-range plan for transportation improvements across the region.
 It will include roadway, transit, rail, bicycle, pedestrian and other transportation projects to be implemented through the year 2045.

 I. Setting Goals

 II.
 2045 Deficiency Analysis & Alternatives Assessment

 Toggle between Traditional and Additional funding on the same map by using the layers function to see the two variations.

 DRAFT 2045 Roadways Map (Traditional Funding Scenario)

 Following development and presentations to the Executive Boards of a preferred scenario for roadways, transit, and bicycle/pedestrian elements, a final phase of public outreach began in the fall of 2017 to inform and consult with members of the community on the scenario, in particular.
 Staff from the MPO:

 - Attended 10+ public meetings or events to conduct outreach activities